Alexei Mordashov: Investments

 In 2011, Mordashov purchased 25% of the shares in steam turbine manufacturer, Power Machines, from Siemens.

 In 2013, with partner Yuri Kovalchuk, Mordashov bought 50% of Tele2 Russia, the country's 4th largest mobile phone operator.

 In 2012, Mordashov consolidated Severstal's gold mining assets into one company, Nord Gold N.V.

 The company was listed on the London Stock Exchange (LSE: NORD LI).

 In 2013, Nord Gold was awarded a license to embark on gold exploration in Siberia.

 In 2017 Mordashov announced plans to delist Nordgold from the London Stock Exchange (LSE) citing unfair valuation as the reason.
 The LSE requires that companies have at least 25% as free float, while Mordashov owns 91% of the company.

-Mordashov was elected as chairman of the World Steel Association in October 2012.
+In October 2012, Mordashov was elected as chairman of the World Steel Association.

 In 2011, he was the only Russian participant in a meeting of Bilderberg Club at St Moritz, Switzerland.

 In June 2013, Mordashov was the fifth largest shareholder of Rossiya Bank owning 6%.

-In 2015, Mordashov stepped down as CEO, appointing former COO Vadim Larin, in his place.
+In 2015, Mordashov stepped down as CEO, appointing former COO Vadim Larin in his place.
 Mordashov would be appointed as chairman.
 The changes were confirmed by Severstal.

-On 10 October 2017 Alexey Mordashov became a Commander of the Order of Merit of the Grand Duchy of Luxembourg.
+On 10 October 2017 Mordashov became a Commander of the Order of Merit of the Grand Duchy of Luxembourg.